Overview

 Research also confirmed the use as an analgesic and sedative.

-aspirin and other similar analgesics, which tend to alleviate pain throughout the body, myrcene seems to work only
+Unlike aspirin and other similar analgesics, which tend to alleviate pain throughout the body, myrcene seems to work only

 on particular areas.

-Cymbopogon citratus, one of the most used plants in Brazilian folk medicine, for the treatment of nervous
+Cymbopogon citratus, is one of the most used plants in Brazilian folk medicine, for the treatment of nervous

-and gastrointestinal disturbances
+and gastrointestinal disturbances.

 Dosage

-Tincture: 1 - 3 ml daily ( 1 - 3 full pipettes)
+Tincture: 1 - 3 ml daily (1 - 3 full pipettes).

-Infusion (herbal tea): 0.5 - 2 cups daily
+Infusion (herbal tea): 0.5 - 2 cups daily.

 Reference